Tiisu/loginpage/README.md

-This is a simple login page
+This is a simple login page created using HTML and CSS

+NOTE: I have not added any JavaScript to it yet